 Again, jealousy can play a role when it comes to success, as some people may not be able to handle their friends being a step ahead of themselves.

 If you don’t like how someone is behaving or you feel bad in your own skin when you see them, it’s best to have an open conversation with the person and come clean about how you are feeling.
-When doing so, you might want to have an uninvolved, neutral person to act as a mediator.
+When doing so, you might want to have an uninvolved, neutral person to act as a mediator (as long as they're part of your household bubble).
 You can also seek help and advice from your university or your local nightline.